neoking89/owlsight/README.md

     - search: RAG search query.
 Press ENTER to show the `top_k` results.
 Only used when `active` is True, Type: OptionType.EDITABLE
   - agentic settings:
     - back: Return to previous menu
-    - apply_tools: Toggle whether the agentic system is active.
+    - active: Toggle whether the agentic system is active.
 Available tools concerns an existing subset of functions (and every new defined one) in the Python Interpreter namespace., Options: False, True, Type: OptionType.TOGGLE
     - additional_information: Additional information specifically for the Tool agent.
 E.g. 'Do NOT use owl_scrape and owl_search, because there is no internet connection', Type: OptionType.EDITABLE
     - exclude_tools: Comma-separated list of tools (as string) to exclude from the available tools.
 These tools can be used by the Tool agent.
 E.g. ['owl_scrape,owl_search'], Type: OptionType.EDITABLE
     - config_per_agent: Set configurations per agent, allowing unique models for each agent type.
 For Example: {'PlanAgent': 'path/to/config.json', 'PlanValidationAgent': 'path/to/config.json', 'ToolCreationAgent': 'path/to/config.json', 'ToolSelectionAgent': 'path/to/config.json', 'ObservationAgent': 'path/to/config.json', 'FinalAgent': 'path/to/config.json'}, Type: OptionType.EDITABLE